Debate: Can Russia Be a Viable Counterterrorism Partner for the United States?

 We at Russia Matters have long believed that some of the most crucial questions related to U.S policies toward Russia have no easy answers and deserve to be debated by knowledgeable experts.
 Whether the U.S. should treat Russia as a viable counterterrorism partner is one such question.
-The two articles linked to below—the first exchange in a new series designed for just such debates—attempt to answer it.
+The two articles below attempt to answer it.

 RAND analyst Colin Clarke argues that “Russia is Not a Viable Counterterrorism Partner for the United States.”
 He cites practical difficulties in sharing classified intelligence, especially in the current atmosphere of mistrust between the two countries, and considers the argument that Moscow and Washington are fighting a common enemy—namely, militant Islamists—to be a specious one for cooperation: “A close look at the battles each is waging,” he writes, “reveals that Russia and the U.S. are fighting either different groups or the same groups but for different reasons and using very different approaches.”
 Clarke believes there is little Moscow can offer to the U.S. in the way of valuable intelligence or military support and, more importantly, that “Russia is America’s adversary and its actions, particularly attempts to fracture NATO, do not align with larger U.S. security goals.”
 In this context, calling Moscow a partner in the fight against terrorism, he writes, would hand it an undeserved public-relations victory.